Git Quick Start Guide

 git remote set-url origin https://username:password@github.com/username/repo_name.git

-You might edit Mac’s SSH configuration (/etc/ssh/sshd_config):
+You can modify Mac’s SSH configuration (/etc/ssh/sshd_config):

 1